How Bad Is Pakistan's Plastic Bag Problem? See For Yourself

 Pakistan Tests A Plastic Bag Ban In Islamabad

-Boys played amid stinky puddles and dodged trash sludge oozing from plastic bags carpeting a muddy riverbed in Saidpur, a village that connects to the capital Islamabad by a narrow road.
+Boys played amid stinky puddles and dodged trash sludge oozing from plastic bags carpeting a muddy riverbed in Saidpur, a village that connects to Pakistan's capital, Islamabad, by a narrow road.
 "God forgive us," says a woman watching nearby, referring to the trash.

-Munira recalls the river stones glinting under fresh water as a child.
-Now, "there's so much trash," says the 65-year-old, who only has one name.
+Munira recalls the river stones glinting under fresh water when she was a child.
+Now, "there's so much trash," says the 65-year-old, who has only one name.

 Pakistan has long struggled with its copious plastic bag trash — the country consumes tens of billions of single-use bags a year.
 Estimates range from 55 billion to over 112 billion, and there's little waste management.

-Over more than a decade, Pakistani provinces have repeatedly imposed bans on single-use plastic bags made out of polythene, but they've faltered.
+Over more than a decade, Pakistani provinces have repeatedly imposed bans on single-use plastic bags made out of polythene, but those bans have faltered.
 Residents haven't been able to access cheap alternatives, like compostable plastic bags, and police haven't been able to effectively enforce the bans.

-The coalition government of Prime Minister Imran Khan, who has been in power for the past year, hopes this time will be different.
+The coalition government of Prime Minister Imran Khan, who has been in power for the past year, hopes that this time will be different.
 In July, his administration announced a ban on disposable plastic bags in Islamabad and surrounding areas, including Saidpur.
-When the ban takes effect on August 14, residents may be fined about $70 for being caught using a bag – nearly a month's wages for a laborer.
-Manufacturers will face larger fines for making plastic bags as will shops for distributing them.
+When the ban takes effect on Aug.
+14, residents may be fined about $70 for being caught using a bag — nearly a month's wages for a laborer.
+Manufacturers will face larger fines for making plastic bags, as will shops for distributing them.

-According to Hammad Shamimi, a senior official at the Ministry of Climate Change, "polythene bags have been banned.
-There is a provision that for hospital waste, for municipal waste, big bags will be exempted," he says, "subject to the condition that they will submit a recycling plan to this ministry."
+According to Hammad Shamimi, a senior official at the Ministry of Climate Change, "Polythene bags have been banned.
+There is a provision that for hospital waste, for municipal waste, big bags will be exempted ... subject to the condition that they will submit a recycling plan to this ministry."

 Looming in the minds of environmentalists and officials is nearly a decade of failed attempts to ban single-use plastic bags.
-The provincial government of Sindh, which holds Karachi, the country's largest city of some 13 million people, first tried to ban bags in 2006.
+The provincial government of Sindh — home to Karachi, the country's largest city, with some 13 million people — first tried to ban bags in 2006.
 It largely failed.
 Then in 2009, the federal government tried to ban plastic bags that did not contain biodegradable materials.
 It failed.

-The Sindh government tried again in 2014 to ban the bags – effectively copying the federal government's law, says Waris Ali Gabol, the deputy director of the Environmental Protection Agency in the Sindh.
+The Sindh government tried again in 2014 to ban the bags — effectively copying the federal government's law, says Waris Ali Gabol, the deputy director of the Sindh Environmental Protection Agency.
 It also failed.

-Gabol says shopkeepers from the last ban in Sindh often presented bags to police inspectors that were stamped with information saying they were biodegradable.
+Gabol says that during the last ban, shopkeepers in Sindh often presented to police inspectors bags that were stamped with information saying they were biodegradable.
 But the police did not have a budget to check out those claims in a lab.
-More broadly, residents from across Sindh say they were not even aware that a ban was in place, suggesting that the government had not effectively publicized the prohibition on bags, created awareness of the harms of plastic or even encouraged police to fine violators.
+More broadly, residents from across Sindh say they were not even aware that a ban was in place, suggesting that the government didn't effectively publicize the prohibition on bags, create awareness of the harms of plastic or even encourage police to fine violators.

-The climate minister, Wazir, says this new ban would be more likely to succeed because it has the full backing of Prime Minister Khan, who has thrown himself behind environmental projects in the past.
-Khan's political party, for example, was part of a provincial government that planted over 700 million trees for the three years ending in 2017, earning praise from the Pakistan branch of the World Wildlife Fund.
+The climate minister, Wazir, says that this new ban will be more likely to succeed because it has the full backing of the prime minister, Khan, who has thrown himself behind environmental projects in the past.
+Khan's political party, for example, was part of a provincial government that planted over 700 million trees for the three years ending in 2017, earning praise from the Pakistani branch of the World Wide Fund for Nature.

-"The government is pushing an environmental agenda, and they're prioritizing the environment which is good," says Hassaan Sipra, a scientific officer at the Center for Climate Research and Development at COMSATS University in Islamabad.
+"The government is pushing an environmental agenda, and they're prioritizing the environment, which is good," says Hassaan Sipra, a scientific officer at the Centre for Climate Research and Development at COMSATS University in Islamabad.
 "But the problem with Pakistan has always been that while we have the legislation, we don't have the political will to enforce it."

 Wazir and other staffers described the new ban as a pilot project.
 If it works, they hope to use the legislation and acquired experience to replicate the ban in all four of Pakistan's provinces.

 To prepare, notices have been published in newspapers and on social media.
-The ministry's Twitter account posted an image of a trash fire near an iconic building in Islamabad, emblazoned with "No More Plastic Bags!"
+The ministry's Twitter account posted an image of a trash fire near an iconic building in Islamabad and emblazoned the image with "No More Plastic Bags!"
 The image refers to what often happens to trash when it isn't collected — residents burn it.

-The ministry will distribute tens of thousands of cotton, jute and thick, reusable plastic bags to government employees, emblazoned in Urdu with "get rid of plastic, go for a greener environment."
+The ministry will distribute to government employees tens of thousands of cotton, jute and thick reusable plastic bags emblazoned in Urdu with "Get rid of plastic, go for a greener environment."

 A recent July day in Saidpur suggested the challenges Pakistan faces.
 The village is tacked onto Islamabad by a narrow road.
 On the outskirts, cows munched on trash-filled plastic bags tossed near a dumpster.
 Inside the village, past a cluster of upscale restaurants patronized by wealthy Islamabad residents, goats and chickens pecked through trash among boys playing cricket.
 The bags are a key problem because they physically clog waterways.